Criminal Speeding

 The answer to “can you set aside a criminal speed conviction” is “there is a good chance you can.”
 See our page about setting aside convictions for more details.

-Arizona does have a pathway to “seal” the records related to a criminal speeding conviction.
+Arizona now has a pathway to “seal” the records related to a criminal speeding conviction.
 This is not the same as an expungement, but it comes close.
 You can read more about sealing of criminal records here.

 Contact Us About Your Case